UMD: A Globally Connected University

 Across his long career, Senator Fulbright sponsored legislation that created a variety of US government-supported international exchange programs.
 Where, how, and when you apply depends on which of these "Fulbright" programs is right for you.

 How far ahead do I have to apply?

 The Fulbright application process begins 18 months in advance of the first grants in an award cycle.
-Application information is generally available in early February of each year for awards beginning in September of the following year (e.g., the Core competition for academic year 2020-2021 will open in February 2019).
+Application information is generally available in early February of each year for awards beginning in September of the following year (e.g., the Core competition for academic year 2021-2022 opened in February 2020).
 With the exception of the seminar offerings, the deadline for all applications for awards is 11:59 p.m., Eastern Standard Time on SEPTEMBER 16TH.

 - Visit the the Fulbright Facebook page for daily updates on how you can benefit from Fulbright.

 - Become a contact to a Fulbright administrator for the Council for International Exchange of Scholars.

 - And, visit the Fulbright website for information throughout the year.

 Is there any on-campus help available to help me with my Fulbright application?

 - UMD undergraduate and graduate students who want to apply must work with the UMD campus representative for Fulbright programs for students, and the UMD National Scholarships Office.
 The scholarships office submits all student applications to Fulbright.